 What’s the difference between a celebrant and a registrar?

 A celebrant will be able to deliver your ceremony wherever you want it – in your garden, on a beach, at a wedding venue, in a hotel or another place of your choosing.
-A registrar can only perform legal ceremonies in a building that is registered for ceremonies by the Local Authority.
+A registrar is restricted by where the ceremony takes place and is limited by time.
 A celebrant is infinitely more flexible in terms of incorporating what you want into your ceremony and is not bound by time or where you want to hold your ceremony.

 Are Humanist ceremonies legal?

 We have an initial informal conversation that does not bind you in any way – it is simply an exploration of what sort of ceremony you would like, when are where is your wedding, what sort of wedding you want.
 Then if you want to go ahead we make an appointment to meet face to face, or by Skype to go into more detail.
 This includes detail such as how many guests, indoors or outdoors, special requests, potential readings and music, friends and family contributions,.
 If you want to go ahead then we put the detail in a simple contract and you pay a deposit of 25% of the fee to secure the date in my diary.
 I then draft a script for your ceremony (which might take three or four versions so that you can correct it, take things out, put things in etc) until you decide and we agree that it is exactly as you wish it to be.
 The final balance is due 10 working days before your ceremony.
 We can have a rehearsal the night before if you wish and I conduct the ceremony the next day.